Mehmed Paša Sokolović Bridge: Renovation

 The bridge received UNESCO World Heritage Listing in 2007.

 The Turkish International Co-operation and Development Agency (TIKA) provided 3.5 million euros for the restoration of the Mehmed Paša Sokolović Bridge.
 Representatives of TIKA, the BiH Commission for Co-operation with UNESCO, the Republika Srpska Cultural Ministry and the Višegrad municipality signed an agreement to renovate the bridge on 19 April 2010.

 In literature

-The bridge is widely known because of the book The Bridge on the Drina (1945) written by Yugoslav writer Ivo Andrić, Nobel Prize–winning author.
+The bridge is widely known because of the 1945 book The Bridge on the Drina, by Nobel Prize–winning Yugoslav writer Ivo Andrić.